wireservice/csvkit/docs/scripts/csvclean.rst

      --fillvalue FILLVALUE
                            The value with which to fill short rows.
 Defaults to none.
+     --empty-columns       Report empty columns as errors.

 See also: :doc:`../common_arguments`.

 Examples
 ========

-Test a file with known bad rows:
+Test a file with data rows that are shorter and longer than the header row:

 .. code-block:: console